Approximations on certain domains of $\mathbb{C}^{n}$: Technical Preliminaries

 Assume that the solution of the system \eqref{eq-ddeq1} exists for every $t \geq 0$, $\forall x_{0} \in E$. \begin{itemize} \item Then origin is said to be a {\em stable equilibrium point} of the system \eqref{eq-ddeq1} if for every $\epsilon>0$ there exist $\delta >0$ such that $X(t,x_{0}) \in B(0, \epsilon)$ for every $x_{0} \in B(0, \delta)$ for every $t \geq 0$.

-\item The origin is said to be {\em globally asymptotically stable equilibrium point} if $E=\rea^n$ , the origin is stable equilibrium point such that $\lim_{t\to \infty} X(t,x_{0}) =0$ for all $x_{0} \in \rea^n$.
-A vector field is said to be {\em globally asymptotically stable} if the origin is a globally asymptotically stable equilibrium point.
+\item The origin is said to be {\em globally attracting equilibrilum point or globally asymptotically stable equilibrium point} if $E=\rea^n$ , the origin is stable equilibrium point such that $\lim_{t\to \infty} X(t,x_{0}) =0$ for all $x_{0} \in \rea^n$.
+A vector field is said to be {\em globally asymptotically stable} if the origin is a globally asymptotically stable equilibrium point. \end{itemize}

-\item The origin is said to be the globally exponentially stable equilibrium point of the system \eqref{eq-ddeq1} if $E=\rea^n$ and there exist constants $c, \gamma >0$ such that $\|X(t,x_{0})\| <c.e^{-\gamma t}\|x_{0}\|$ for every $x_{0} \in \mathbb{R}^{n}$, for all $t \geq 0$.
-The constant $\gamma$ is called an estimate of the rate of convergence of the flow.
-A vector field is said to be {a globally exponentially stable vector field} if the origin is a globally exponentially stable equilibrium point for its flow. \end{itemize}

-Clearly, every globally exponentially stable equilibrium point is a globally asymptotically stable equilibrium point.
-A linear vector field is asymptotic stable if and only if it is exponentially stable.

 Any holomorphic vector field $F$ on $\cn$ can also be seen as a holomorphic map from $F:\cn \to \cn$.
 For such a vector field $F$, we denote $DF(a)$ by the derivative matrix viewing it as a map. \begin{remark} Let for $A \in M_{n}(\cplx)$, $m(A):=\inf_{\|z\|=1}\rl \langle Az, z\rangle$.
 The condition in \Cref{thm-hamada2}, becomes $k_+(A)<2m(A)$.
 As we had discussed earlier the differential equation that we consider in this case is: